Part Time Programs

 Part Time Course Descriptions - Click Here

-Improve your speaking and listening, and develop your vocabulary in this project-based class.
+- Active English (Elementary) Improve your speaking and listening, and develop your vocabulary in this project-based class.
 You will learn actively with other students when you do presentations about your country and culture, take field trips, practice using English in real life situations, and learn about American culture and customs through holiday-based projects and other interesting activities.
+Listening,

 Program Dates and Fees

-Please visit our Part-Time admissions page for information about dates, fees, and how to apply.
+Please visit our Part-Time admissions page for application instructions and program dates & fees.